 Living in Lebanon

-- Once you arrive to Lebanon, complete the Attestation Form and submit it to the Office of the International Services on your campus.
+- Once you arrive to Lebanon, complete the Attestation Form and submit it to the International Services and Programs Office on your campus.

 - Connect with your embassy to let them know you are here.
 View the Embassies directory